Benefits of Updating/Converting PDF-2 to PDF-4+/Web

-PDF-2 is a collaborative product between ICDD, FIZ and NIST and is designed for inorganic materials analyses.
+PDF-2 is a collaborative product between ICDD, FIZ, and NIST and is designed for inorganic materials analyses.
 Many common organic materials from ICDD are added to this database to facilitate rapid material identification.

 PDF-4+/Web is an advanced database containing the data from both the PDF-2 and ICDD’s collaboration with MPDS.
-This database has comprehensive material coverage for inorganic materials and it contains numerous features such as digitized patterns, molecular graphics and atomic parameters.
-Many new features have been incorporated into PDF-4+/Web to enhance the ability to do quantitative analysis by any of three methods: Rietveld Analysis, Reference Intensity Ratio (RIR) method or Total Pattern Analysis.
+This database has comprehensive material coverage for inorganic materials and it contains numerous features such as digitized patterns, molecular graphics, and atomic parameters.
+Many new features have been incorporated into PDF-4+/Web to enhance the ability to do quantitative analysis by any of three methods: Rietveld Analysis, Reference Intensity Ratio (RIR) method, or Total Pattern Analysis.

 While PDF-2 and PDF-4+/Web database licenses are priced identically, the corresponding license terms differ.
 The initial term of the PDF-2 license is five (5) years from the license registration key date.
 The term of the PDF-4+/Web license is one (1) year from the license registration key date.
-The PDF-4+/Web license requires annual renewals, which is serviced by subscription.
-ICDD will automatically bill and ship renewal product based on the yearly anniversary of the original invoice date.
+The PDF-4+/Web license requires annual renewals, which are serviced by subscription.
+ICDD will automatically bill and ship renewal products based on the yearly anniversary of the original invoice date.

 ICDD recommends customers work with the most up-to-date database.
 The Powder Diffraction File continues to grow with the addition of new entries each year.
-Since Release 2013, the PDF databases have dramatically increased in size and technical capability.
-Below you will find charts and tables that present the new display features, capabilities, and search classifications that have been added to PDF-2 and PDF-4+/Web since Release 2013.
-You will see increases in entries, searches and display fields for the last four annual product releases.
+Since Release 2018, the PDF databases have dramatically increased in size and technical capability.
+Below you will find charts and tables that present the new display features, capabilities, and search classifications that have been added to PDF-2 and PDF-4+/Web since Release 2018.
+You will see increases in entries, searches, and display fields for the last four annual product releases.
 This demonstrates ICDD’s commitment and dedication, as a nonprofit organization, to bring the highest value to the scientific community.

 Did you know?